 We attempt to mitigate the risk of more aggressive tax authority audits by being as up to date as possible with our tax affairs and working proactively with tax authorities where possible.
 We have also moved to a more centralised and simplified intellectual property ownership and trading model.
-The model centralises our Pharmaceutical intellectual property into the UK, reducing the complexity of our inter-company arrangements enabling us to drive more bilateral Advance Pricing Agreements (APAs) between the UK and other jurisdictions where we operate.
-APAs give greater certainty to the application of transfer pricing and our direct tax affairs and hence reduce risks.
+The model centralises our Pharmaceutical intellectual property into the UK, reducing the complexity of our intercompany arrangements enabling us to drive more bilateral Advance Pricing Agreements (APAs) between the UK and other jurisdictions where we operate.
+APAs give greater certainty to the application of transfer pricing and our direct activities are governed by policies approved by the Board of Directors and compliance is regularly reviewed by the Treasury Management Group (TMG), which is chaired by the CFO.

+tax affairs and hence reduce risks.
 Internal structures have been enhanced through a centralised team of dedicated specialists responsible for managing transactional tax reporting and compliance.